 Have you ever wondered why no one diet works for everyone?

-How do some people get healthy and lose weight on a low-carb, while others on a high-carb diet?
+How do some people get healthy and lose weight on a low-carb/ketogenic diet, while others thrive on a high-carb/vegetarian diet and everything in between?

-Is there a possibility that every body is genetically designed to function differently when it comes to its metabolic efficiency and “style of function”?
+Is there a possibility that every body is genetically designed to process differently various macronutrients and macronutrient ratios?

-The answer is yes and the proof of this can be witnessed on the thousands of traditional, indigenous tribes, which have thrived throughout millennia by consuming completely different types of foods and food combinations.
+The answer is yes and the proof for this can be witnessed in the diverse array of diets humans have used to thrive throughout millennia.

 The Complexity of Nutrition